uthcode/learntosolveit/source/python.rst

 is the devnagari script that starts with U0900
 U+0928 U+092E U+0938 U+0942 U+0915 U+090 U+0930 U+0926 U+0941 U+0928 U+092F U+093F U+0965

-Thats good.
-- Confusion as where to use which code point.
-- This may be different for different languages.
-- xterm did not support it at all.
--

 The above was just a bunch of code points.
 We have not said anything about how to store them in memory or represent them in email messages yet.